Differentially Private Estimation and Inference in High-Dimensional Regression with FDR Control: Differentially Private Confidence Interval

-This condition is necessary to facilitate differentially private estimation of the precision matrix.
-We proposed to use a BIC criterion to select the optimal model following a similar approach when the sparsity level $s_j$ is unknown.
-The algorithm for estimating $\bw_j$ is summarized in Algorithm \ref{alg3}.
-Based on the sparsity assumption, we can follow a similar approach as in Algorithm \ref{alg:linear} to utilize the DP-BIC to select the unknown sparsity parameters $s_j$.
-Lemma \ref{lem:privacy_adap_w} shows that under certain regularity conditions, Algorithm \ref{alg3} is $(\epsilon,\delta)$-differentially private.
+The sparsity assumption of the precision matrix is frequently adopted in the high-dimensional statistical inference literature \citep{zhang2014confidence, javanmard2014confidence, van2014asymptotically}.
+This condition is also essential for enabling differentially private precision matrix estimation.
+Note that the $\ell_2$ norm of $\boldsymbol{w}_j$ is bounded by $L$ under Condition \ref{cond:1}.
+Following the idea of Algorithm \ref{alg:linear}, we propose using a BIC criterion to select the optimal model when the sparsity level $s_j$ is unknown.
+The algorithm for estimating $\boldsymbol{w}_j$ is summarized in Algorithm \ref{alg3}.
+Lemma \ref{lem:privacy_adap_w} shows that, under certain regularity conditions, Algorithm \ref{alg3} is $(\varepsilon,\delta)$-DP and the theoretical properties of $\hat{\boldsymbol{w}}_j$ are established in Lemma \ref{lem:est_w_bic}.